iesiyok/trollthrottle/README.md

 <h4>	5.
 Run simulation:</h4>

 	-	The command below spans 8 child processes, each process takes the corresponding precomputation and schedules a commenting action.
 The schedule is based on the date given in the command.
+		If the schedule date is given wrong then the simulation won't start.
+		It is also important to give enough time for the simulator to read the precomputation!
+		Hence, you can assign the time for 15 minutes later than current time for the `de` scenario.
+		(for the `nytimes` at least 20 minutes, for the `reddit` at least 90 minutes).
 		The date given in the example below will start the commenting action timer at '15 April 2020 13:10'.
 		The sequence for months starts from 0, hence the sequence number for April is given 3.